 Earning an MBA (Master of Business Administration) is a huge accomplishment.
 It’s an opportunity to further develop your skills, grow your knowledge, and advance your career.
 These achievements don’t come without a lot of hard work and dedication.
 So, how hard is getting an MBA?

 Getting an MBA isn’t as difficult as you might think.
 You might be surprised to find that many of the most challenging things about getting an MBA have nothing to do with the difficulty of the coursework.
 Some students run into financial or time limitations.
 However, with the right mindset and plan, there are some great solutions to these challenges.

-In this article, we’ll cover some of the most common reasons why people find an MBA program difficult and tips to make the process easier.
+In this article, we’ll cover some of the most common reasons why people find an MBA difficult and tips to make the process easier.

 MBA Application Process

-The difficulty of getting accepted into a graduate school varies by university but many require students to (a) complete an undergraduate degree program first and (b) pass a placement exam like the GMAT (Graduate Management Admission Test) or GRE (Graduate Record Exam).
+The difficulty of getting accepted into a graduate school varies by university, but many require students to (a) complete an undergraduate degree program first and (b) pass a placement exam like the GMAT (Graduate Management Admission Test) or GRE (Graduate Record Exam).
 The application process may also include a detailed application, written essay, formal interview, and professional references.

 Some students might argue that the most difficult part of getting an MBA is the application and acceptance process itself.
 According to U.S. News & World Report, the average acceptance rate for a full-time MBA program is about 59%.
-However, elite programs from the top universities only accept about 19% of applicants.
+However, elite programs from top universities only accept about 19% of applicants.